ahmed-alsfary/mange-telegram-account/README.md

 # Telegram Chat Cleaner and Group Leaver

-This script uses the [Telethon](https://github.com/LonamiWebs/Telethon) library to delete all chats, leave all groups, and unsubscribe from all channels in a Telegram account.
+This script uses the [Telethon](https://github.com/LonamiWebs/Telethon) library to interact with your Telegram account to delete all chats, leave all groups, unsubscribe from all channels, unblock all users, and delete all added contacts.

 ## Features

-- Deletes all messages in individual chats.
+- Delete all messages in individual chats.
-- Leaves all groups.
+- Leave all groups.
-- Unsubscribes from all channels.
+- Unsubscribe from all channels.
-- Handles archived chats as well.
+- Unblock all users.
+- Delete all added contacts.

 ## Prerequisites